HGustavs/LenaSYS/README.md

 <img src="Shared/Documentation/Install/Install_3.png" width="512">

 * The last step is to fill the three boxes.
 The upper box should be checked if a new database with the provided name should be created (this will only initialize a new database for the site and create empty tables to hold information).
 * If the created database should be filled with some test data (this includes some courses, users, etc.).
 This can be used to easily test the new installation of the system.
+The demo-page which can be included consist of all currently available duggas.

 ## 6. Database overwrite
 <img src="Shared/Documentation/Install/Install_4.png" width="512">

 * The box should be checked if you provided an existing database or/and user and wish to overwrite this. (**WARNING!
 THIS WILL DESTROY ALL PREVIOUS INFORMATION IN THIS DATABASE**).

+* There is also an option to run the installer as an transaction.
+If something goes wrong this can be unticked to find the exact SQL-query that's causing trouble.

 ## 7. Installation start
 <img src="Shared/Documentation/Install/Install_5.png" width="512">